Uzbekistan and the Silk Road

 Our tour of Bukhara continues, taking in the Poi Kalon Complex with minaret and mosque, Toki Zargaron (sometimes known as the trading madrasah due to the number of stalls selling artwork, pottery, silk items and so on) the Magoki Attori Mosque and more.
 We learn not only about why these magnificent buildings were built but also about the people who built them including more about Tamerlane and his grandson Ulugbek.

 We take the newly opened rail line from Bukhara to Khiva where our accommodation for the next 2 nights is close to the heart of the inner old town and the Kalta Minor Minaret.

 Khiva, founded in the 6th Century and now a UNESCO World Heritage Site, is arguably the most beautiful of all the cities on our tour.
 The inner town, Itchan Kala, is surrounded by a high red brick wall which encloses 50 historic monuments including the striking Kalta Minor Minaret.
 We have a city tour that visits the Juma Mosque, the Mukhammad Amin Khan Madrasah and much more.
 On a lighter note we also visit the famous Khiva puppet theatre, itself an important part of Uzbek heritage.

 Morning flight from nearby Urgench to Tashkent.
 We now drive into the mountains in the north-east of the country.
 We take a chairlift and enjoy the snow capped peaks of the Tian-Shan Mountains and have lunch at the Charwak Lake.
 Return to Tashkent for overnight.

 Day 12 – Return to London

-A relaxing morning and after a restaurant lunch we transfer to the airport, arriving back at Heathrow late evening.
+Morning transfer to the airport, arriving back at Heathrow mid-afternoon.

 Click here to view our blog of the research trip for this holiday.